ctp-eos/ctp-eos/README.md

 ![Alt Text](https://github.com/ctp-eos/git.hub.profile.grahics/blob/main/cruiser.jpeg)

-Future advanced CTP Spaceliners™ *(such as these or other configurations we will imagine and pioneer into a new future!)* - will one day lead us to other star systems as humankind attains a truly new revolutionary post-quantum leap forward - to become an advanced level space faring interstellar civilization into the total CTP-Existences spanning the C-domain: a much LARGER reailty awaits us and is approaching and connecting to our world as we speak via the Physical Domain V-point into a New Now!
+Future advanced CTP Spaceliners™ *(such as these or other configurations we will imagine and pioneer into a new future!)* - will one day lead us to other star systems as humankind attains a truly new revolutionary post-quantum leap forward - to become an advanced level space faring interstellar civilization into the total C/P-existences spanning the C-domain: a much LARGER reailty awaits us and is approaching and connecting to our world as we speak via the Physical Domain V-point into a New Now!
 Via CTP Energy and C-domain!

 The dawn of the Nth Industrial Revolution hails to each us!
+What will be YOUR PART to play into the coming CTP Age?

 <!---
 ctp-eos/ctp-eos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.